dsomleff/react-camp/react-notes/README.md

 - State data can be pass as a parameter into Component and Component receive it as a prop(s).
 - State lives in a one place and can be passed multiple times  as a props, into Components.
 - if we want to do something with `state` right after we set it, we need to use callback inside `setState` function, like `this.setState({ stateField: value }, () => {})`
 - `this.setState()` is asynchronous function.
 Any time when `state` is updated, there is the chance it wound't be accurate, because of script-run-time delay.
-So we need use `setState((prevState) => {stateParams: prevState.newData})` which guarantee us correct state update.
-Same true for `prevProps`.
+React put state changes in a queue (Scheduled State Change).
+So, if we update our state based on previous state snapshot, we need use `setState((prevState) => {stateParams: prevState.newData})` which guarantee us correct state update and order of this updates.
 - If we need to use `state` right after update, pass arrow function as second parameter into `this.setState()`.
 - `Props` possible to pass into CBC. to call them and get access via `constructor(props)` and `super(props)`.
 Now inside `this.state` we have access to `this.props`.
 - Sometimes `state` may be declare without `constructor` in CBC.